 One design trend that is starting to gain popularity is the integration of green areas in the workspace.
 Green spaces are mainly implemented to improve employee wellness, as can be seen in a study done by the University of Washington, greeneries inside the office can alleviate stress and help employees think better.
 In a study done by the Harvard Center for Health and the Global Environment tested several subjects on crisis response, information usage and strategy in two settings: a conventional work environment and a “green” work environment.
 Results of the study showed that those that worked from the green environment were 97% more effective in crisis response, 172% more proficient in information usage, and 183% more strategically minded than those in the conventional setting.

 This coming year, it is projected that more corporations will be adopting the concept of coworking in their respective companies in the future.
 One company that has started to adapt the coworking system is HSBC, one of the leading Asian banks.
 In 2016, they moved 300 staff members to hot desks, and this shift has saved their company about HK $23,000 per person annually.
 This shift to hot desks is also a conscious decision of HSBC in an effort to build up its digital capabilities.
 Corporations moving to coworking spaces opens up their companies to more organic connections, not just to other big conglomerates, but to startups, SMEs, individuals who do freelance, and other up and coming companies.

 With all these predictions and trends considered, 2019 is shaping up to be a fruitful and action-packed year for the flexible workspace industry.
-Acceler8 is This year started fresh for Acceler8 with a brand new workspace in Rockwell Makati.
-To learn more about our services, you can send us an email at firstname.lastname@example.org.
+UnionSPACE is one of the global coworking providers to look out for this year.
+To learn more about our services, you can visit their website http://www.unionspace.com/.